walaareafaee/frontend-nanodegree-arcade-game/README.md

 ## Running the game

-1. Download the project as a zip file of clone it to your local machine.
+1. Download the project as a zip file of clone it to your computer
-2. Open the `index.html`
+2. Open the `index.html` in browser
-3. Use the arrow keys to control your character.
-Reach the water across the street to win the game.
+3. Use the arrow keys to move your character.
+Try reach water to win the game.